Market Insights Brief — Week 14

 Highlights

-Frost hit Central FL (Bud Break), Southeast GA (Bud Break), Bladen County NC (Dormant)
+Frost hit Central FL (Fruit Set), Southeast GA (Fruit Set), Bladen County NC (Bloom), Corning CA (Bloom), Hammonton NJ (Bud Break)

 Top Movers by Market Impact